- Guide to Breast Cancer

 The term "primary prevention" means trying to reduce the risks of developing breast cancer in women without a prior history of breast cancer.
 Tamoxifen not only blocks the action of estrogen on estrogen-sensitive cancer cells, but it also blocks estrogen from acting on cells that are not cancerous.
 Therefore, by reducing the growth and division of normal breast cells, tamoxifen decreases the population of cells that can develop cancer-causing DNA damage.

-The United States Food and Drug Administration (FDA) has approved the use of tamoxifen for primary prevention in women at high risk for developing breast cancer.
+The United States FDA has approved the use of tamoxifen for primary prevention in women at high risk for developing breast cancer.
 There is no evidence to suggest that tamoxifen can reduce breast cancer incidence in women considered to have a normal risk for the development of breast cancer.

 Risks and side effects of tamoxifen